-In the summer of 2015 I also learnt about the Unified Parkinson's Disease Rating Scale (UPDRS) and began to rate myself regularly.
-And an idea gradually took shape in my mind, the idea that I could use the UPDRS as an instrument by which to measure the progression of the disease and possibly how symptoms might react to treatments one way or another.
+Sometime in the summer of 2015 I learnt about the Unified Parkinson's Disease Rating Scale (UPDRS) and began to rate myself regularly and an idea gradually took shape in my mind, the idea that I could use the UPDRS as an instrument by which to measure the progression of the disease and possibly how symptoms might react to treatments one way or another.
+However, I needed some yardstick or benchmark against which to assess the progression with or without acupuncture.

-The regular acupuncture therapy have continued until March 2020 and beyond until the present day.
-The regular therapy sessions were of course brought to a close by the Covid-19 outbreak from March to July of 2020.
+Until March 2020 I have had regular acupuncture therapy which of course was brought to an end by the Covid-19 outbreak.
 I cannot be 100% sure, but after a couple of months I began to feel that tremors have got stronger than I would expect given the 'natural' progression, and I cannot think of any other reason for this than the absence of acupuncture.

-At £30 per hour or more, therapy by acupuncture is not cheap so for economic reasons alone, I felt a need for a kind of fool-proof, objective method of measuring the effect of acupuncture on the standard symptoms of PD.
-This might also help me assess whether the improvements, I have felt, were real or products of my imagination.
+I would therefore think it beneficial if I had a kind of foolproof, objective method of measuring the effect of acupuncture on the standard symptoms of PD, which could also help me assess whether the improvements, I have felt, were real or products of my imagination.

-Individual 'readings' of UPDRS fluctuate too much for these on their own to be a practicable, useful yardstick.
-I need some yardstick or benchmark against which to assess the progression with or without acupuncture.
+Individual 'readings' of UPDRS fluctuate too much for them to be a practicable, useful yardstick.
+I needed something else.

-What is described in the following is in part the outcome of a search for such a yardstick and in part an attempt at an objective assessment of the effect of acupuncture treatment.
-I have sought to summarise the outcome of these activities which span a 6 year period.
+What is described in this essay is in part the outcome of a search for such a yardstick and in part an attempt at an objective assessment of the effect of acupuncture treatment.
+I have sought to summarise the outcome of these activities which as the reader will realise span a 6 year period.
 It does not constitute formal research, but are my own creation except for reference to scientific literature which has been downloaded or copied from the internet.